meltano/meltano/docs/src/docs/singer-spec.md

 #### Records

-Record messages contain the actual data being moved in the extract and load process.
+Record messages contain the actual data being extracted from a source system.
 Every record message must have the following properties:

 * `type` - this will always be `RECORD`
 * `stream` - the unique identifier of the data stream